-Lumu Portal offers a centralized and intuitive way to manage your incidents, track their statuses, and review which compromises have been solved—for simpler and faster activation of response processes.
+Effective incident analysis is at the core of proficient cybersecurity operation, for that reason, the Lumu Portal offers a centralized and intuitive way to manage your incidents, track their statuses, and review which incidents have been solved—for simpler and faster activation of response processes.

 For each incident, you have the number of labels and endpoints affected and the total of contacts from that adversary.
-Navigate through the tabs by incident status: Open, Closed, or Muted.
+You can navigate this panel using the State of Incident filter (1).

 Use the option to unmute an incident that was marked as muted.

 When unmuting an incident, please leave a comment listing the actions taken or any information related to the incident unmuting.
-That comment will be recorded and stored in the incident, which will move to the “Open” tab.
+That comment will be recorded, stored in the incident and shown in the Operation Timeline, then, the incident will be moved to the “Open” tab.

 Use this option to mark an incident as closed after you finalized working on the case.

 When closing an incident, please leave a comment listing the actions taken or any information related to the incident closure.
-That comment will be recorded and stored in the incident, which will be moved to the “Closed” tab.
+That comment will be recorded, stored in the incident and shown in the Operation Timeline, then, it will be moved to the “Closed” tab.

 Know more about the Lumu Portal: